 4. Hours for Public Inspection.

-CCE shall accept requests for public access to records and produce records the CCE office is regularly open for business. an appointment with Records Access Officer.
+CCE shall accept requests for public access to records and produce records during hours the CCE office is regularly open for business.
+The requester may schedule an appointment with the Records Access Officer for the inspection of available records.

 5. Requests for Public Access to Records.